 - To welcome people for longer periods of time so that, living alongside us, they can share in the life of the community and, deepening their relationship with God, become evermore effective witnesses in the world.

 - To increase the support given to all those discerning their path in life.

-- To continue facilitating formation months for young adults.
+- To continue facilitating summer formation weeks for young adults.

 - To promote Vocations Pilgrimages to Walsingham as a discernment experience for teenagers and young adults from all dioceses around the country.

 - That the community will grow slowly but steadily.
 As we all know it is quality, not quantity, that counts.